-Level 4: Master
+Level 4: Professional

 Level 5: Expert

 Experts are valuable members of the team and may become front-line team leads.
 Experts don’t need a lot of direction – they’re highly self-sufficient.
 If anything, they can provide direction to others.
-Experts don’t necessarily require a lot of recognition and praise to stay motivated, but that doesn’t mean they don’t want any.
+Experts don’t necessarily require a lot of recognition and praise to stay motivated, but that doesn’t mean they don’t want any!

-7 Coaching Tips for Managers and Leaders
+7 Coaching Tips for Your Managers and Leaders

-1. Ask guiding questions
+1. Asking guiding questions

-2. Recognize what’s going well
+2. Recognizing what’s going well

-3. Listen and empower
+3. Listening and empowering